prateekramani/Flight-Service/notes.md

 Example of Unstructuring at 2 levels in Model Seats.js const {Enums} = require("../utils/common")
 const {BUSINESS , ECONOMY , FIRST_CLASS , PREMIUM_ECONOMY } = Enums.SEAT_TYPE;

+  sequelize db:seed:all - runs all the seeders in order to run one seeder we have to specify the name